 Authorization: Bearer <TOKEN>header in your API calls.

-You can get your Orka API URL from your IP Plan:- For clusters deployed before Orka 2.1, it’s the
+You can get your Orka API URL from your IP Plan:- It’s the

 http://<orka-IP>, https://<orka-domain>, and https://<custom-domain> interchangeably in your workflows.